How to add film grain to a video on a Mac

 Ask for film grain (or open the Color lane)

-Type add film grain, or choose Color in the task row.
+Type add film grain, or choose Color in the Tools panel.
 Crisp turns the grain on.

 -